queryluke/masseffect-5e/static/data/spells/cryo_beam.md

 - sentinel
 advancementOptions:
 - name: Brittle Freeze
-  description: Creatures that fail the Constitution saving throw suffer a -1 AC penalty
+  description: Shields no longer provide advantage on the saving throw.
+On a successful save, a creature is primed
+    cold until the end of your next turn.
 - name: Frozen Ground
   description: Cryo beam leaves a patch of ice on the ground that lasts for 1 min.
-    Each creature that moves into or out of the patch must pass a Dexterity saving throw.
-On a failed save, slips and falls [Prone], ending its movement.
+The ground is considered difficult terrain.
 ---

-You spend tech points to blast a stream of liquid hydrogen from your omni-tool.
-Each creature in a 6m cube becomes {primed-cold} until the end of its next turn and must make a Constitution saving throw.
-A creature takes Xd8 cold damage on a failed save, or half as much damage on a successful one where X is the number of tech points spent.
-If the target is {unprotected}, it must pass a Strength saving throw or becomes {frozen} until the end of its next turn.
+Blast a continuous stream of liquid hydrogen from your omni-tool in an 8m long by 2m wide line.
+Each creature in the beam must make a Strength saving throw.
+On a failed save, a creature takes 6d8 cold damage and then becomes <condition id="frozen"/>
+until the start of your next turn.
+On a successful save, a creature takes half as much damage and isn't frozen by this spell.
+Creatures with at least 1 shield point have advantage on this saving throw.

+A creature must also make the saving throw when it enters the beam's space for the first time on a turn or ends its turn there.

+At the start of your turn, you may spend your action and 1 additional tech point to continue casting the beam.
+Your movement speed is 2m while casting it in this manner.
+The spell ends if you become incapacitated.

+__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, the damage increases by 2d8 and the length of the beam increases by 2m for each slot level above 3rd.